dfoulkes-au/arf-register-output/README.md

 To deploy this package simply clone the repo and copy the contents to a web server folder.

 If you like this, don't forget to give the project a star!
-Thanks again!
+Thanks!

 ## Background
 Acute rheumatic fever (ARF) results from the body’s autoimmune response following an infection with Group A Streptococcus bacterium (Streptococcus pyogenes).
 Rheumatic heart disease (RHD) refers to the long-term cardiac damage caused by either a single severe episode or multiple recurrent episodes of ARF.
 The development of ARF occurs approximately two weeks after S. pyogenes infection .
 The clinical manifestations and symptoms of ARF can be severe and are described in the Revised Jones Criteria[^1].